ckrk/bidding_learning/README.md

 The following parameters can be defined by the user by specifying them as inputs to the Environment in environment_bid_market.py.
 This is usually done via main.py but can be done directly.

-EnvironmentBidMarket(CAP = capacitys, costs = costs, Demand =[5,6], Agents = 1,                                       Fringe = 1, Rewards = 0, Split = 0, past_action= 1, lr_actor = 1e-4, lr_critic = 1e-3, Discrete = 0)
+EnvironmentBidMarket(capacities = capacities, costs = costs, demand =[5,6], agents = 1,                                       fringe = 1, past_action= 1, lr_actor = 1e-4, lr_critic = 1e-3, normalization = 'none', reward_scaling = 1, action_limits = [-1,1], rounds_per_episode = 1)

-- CAP: np.array [cap1,...,capN]             (requires elements matching number of agents) ...
+- capacities: np.array [cap1,...,capN]             (requires elements matching number of agents) ...
 Generation capacity an agent can sell
 - costs: np.array [costs1,...,costsN]       (requires elements matching number of agents) ...
 Generation capacity an agent can sell
-- Demand: np.array [minDemand,maxDemand-1]  (2elements) ...
+- demand: np.array [minDemand,maxDemand-1]  (2elements) ...
 Range of demand.
 Fixed demand D is written as [D,D+1]
-- Agents: integer ...
+- agents: integer ...
 Number of learning players
-- Fringe: binary  ...
+- fringe: binary  ...
 Strategic-Fringe on/off (i.e. a non-learning player submitting constant bids defined by a csv-file)
-- Rewards: integer ... different reward functions, set 0 for (price-costs) * sold_quantity
-- Split: binary ...
-Allow offering capacity at 2 different price on/off
 - past_action: binary ... include the agents last actions as observations for learning on/off
 - lr_actor: float < 1 .... learning rate actor network, weighs relevance of new and old experiences
 - lr_critic: float < 1 .... learning rate critic network, weighs relevance of new and old experiences
-- Discrete: binary ... discrete state space on/off (not ready yet)
+- normalization: defines a normalization method for the neural networks.
+Options are: 'BN'... batch normalization, 'LN'... layer normalization, 'none'... no normalization (default)
+- reward_scaling: a parameter to rescale the reward.
+In some cases high rewards can lead to too strong update steps of Adam-backprobagation.
+- action_limits: should alway be between [-1,1] (default) due the tanh-activation function of the actor network.
+If another action space is desired an action wrapper is suggested (but not provided yet).
+- rounds_per_episode: Number of rounds per episode.
+Is only necessary to reset the environment when using past_actions, so that past_actions are only get reset at the start of a new test run.
+Default is 1.

 The output mode is hardcoded in the function render belonging to EnvironmentBidMarket